jaymalve/flickjs/packages/runtime/README.md

 // Logs: "Count is: 5"
 ```

-**Note**: In most cases, you won't need to use `effect()` directly.
-The Flick compiler automatically wraps reactive expressions in JSX with effect calls.
+**Note**: In most cases, you won't need to use `run()` directly.
+The Flick compiler automatically wraps reactive expressions in JSX with run calls.

 ### `mount(Component: () => Element, target: Element)`